-The Treasurer is authorized to sign checks, shall serve as chair on the Finance Committee, and can draw checks.
-The Treasurer shall keep all financial records of the Board.
+The Treasurer shall serve as chair on the Finance Committee, and work with the Director to develop the annual budget and other financial documents as needed or requested.
 The normal depository of all financial records shall be the Library.
-The Treasurer shall have oversight of the Library funds and income and will report at each Board meeting the state of the funds.
 In the absence of the Treasurer or when he or she is unable to serve, the President or Vice President may perform the duties of the Treasurer.
 The Treasurer shall be bonded in the amount to be approved by the Board.
-The Treasurer is authorized to pay salaries and bills as they come due.
+The Treasurer is authorized to pay salaries and bills.
 Library checks shall be signed by two Trustees.